 The program has a visible window.
 You can uninstall this program in the Control Panel.
-It is not a Windows system file. activation.exe seems to be a compressed file.
-Therefore the technical security rating is 6% dangerous, however also read the users reviews.
+It is not a Windows system file.
+The Activation.exe file is certified by a trustworthy company.
+Activation.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 0% dangerous; however you should also read the user reviews.

-Recommended: Identify activation.exe related errors
+Recommended: Identify Activation.exe related errors

-If activation.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 0% dangerous.
+If Activation.exe is located in a subfolder of the user's profile folder, the security rating is 0% dangerous.
 The file size is 740,112 bytes.
 The program has a visible window.
-File activation.exe is a Verisign signed file.
-It is certified by a trustworthy company.
-Activation.exe is not a Windows system file. activation.exe seems to be a compressed file.
+It is a Verisign signed file.
+Activation.exe is digitally signed.
+The file is not a Windows system file.
+Activation.exe appears to be a compressed file.